VEZY/PlantBiophysics.jl/docs/src/models/photosynthesis.md

 ```

 Photosynthesis models prefer an hourly timestep and accept timesteps from one
 minute to six hours.
-Use `TimeStep(...)` on the scenario application when an
+Use `ModelSpec(...; every=...)` on the scenario
-explicit cadence is required.
+application when an explicit cadence is required.